gabrielblain/SPIChanges/README.md

 Model 5: the mean is allowed to vary on time non-linearly with a natural cubic spline function with two degrees of freedom.

-Model 6: the dispersion is allowed to vary on time non-linearly with a natural cubic spline function with two degrees of freedom.

-Model 7: the mean and dispersion are allowed to, respectively, vary on time non-linearly with a natural cubic spline function with two degrees of freedom, and linearly.
+Model 6: the mean and dispersion are allowed to, respectively, vary on time non-linearly with a natural cubic spline function with two degrees of freedom, and linearly.

-Model 8: the mean and dispersion are allowed to, respectively, vary on time linearly and non-linearly with a natural cubic spline function with two degrees of freedom.

-Model 9: both the mean and dispersion are allowed to vary on time non-linearly with natural cubic splines functions with two degrees of freedom.

 The gamma distribution has two parameters: the shape and scale.
 Their relationships with the mean and dispersion are given in several studies